ncuskey/silver-umbrella/README.md

  - Missing punctuation is flagged directly on the caret between words; carets are individually clickable to override boundary status.
 - Added left-side Discard area: drag words or individual carets to remove them from the stream and KPIs; Undo via button or Cmd/Ctrl+Z.
 - KPIs now compute CWS using word states plus caret flags (no group acceptance needed).
-- Output text shows the original text with any discarded tokens omitted; the app no longer auto-inserts punctuation.
+- Output text now shows GrammarBot's full corrected text when available (the `correction` field).
+If `correction` is missing, it reconstructs the text by applying GrammarBot's edits.
+Discarded tokens do not affect this pane.

 ## Features